Alec Baldwin speaks out about his suffering during Lyme Awareness Month.

 Infections from tickborne diseases in the US are steadily increasing, while the geographic range of ticks are expanding.
 Ticks differ in their tolerance to heat, cold and aridity, making certain tick species more common than others in any given location in the United States.
-Approximately 30,000 people in the United States are diagnosed with Lyme disease each year, according to officials from the federal Centers for Disease Control and Prevention (CDC), and the number of cases is set to rise in 2017.
+Approximately 30,000 cases of Lyme Disease are reported to the CDC by U.S. state health departments and the District of Columbia each year, according to officials from the federal Centers for Disease Control and Prevention (CDC), and the number of cases is set to rise in 2017.

 Celebrities like Baldwin who are affected are using their influence to raise awareness.
 He spoke at the Bay Area Lyme Foundation LymeAid benefit on Sunday in Portola Valley, Ca., and was even able to garner a few laughs from the distinguished crowd.
 “They had me hiding in the bushes over there at a Lyme disease benefit,” Baldwin said as he went on the stage.
 “I have ticks all over me.
 I’m joking.”